Everything You Need to Know About Skylights

 Thermal Blinds

 Thermal blinds are for roof windows only.
 Skylights are openings in the ceiling which allow natural light to flow from the outside to the inside.
-These openings can be covered with translucent or transparent material which allows natural light into the room.
+These openings can be covered with translucent or transparent material, which allows natural light into the room.

 Roof windows are literal windows in the ceiling and thermal blinds are a wonderful way to block light and heat from entering your home for these.
 When they're closed you can enjoy an overall reduction of heat of as much as 76%.